mpetuska/template-kmp-library/README.md

 ### Modules

-All the library modules should go to `/lib/` directory and be included in `/settings.gradle.kts`.
-There are already two sample modules to illustrate how simple the setup is (`/lib/template-kmp-library-core` & `template-kmp-library-dsl`).
+All the library modules should go to [./lib] directory and be included in [./settings.gradle.kts].
+There are already two sample modules to illustrate how simple the setup is ([./lib/template-kmp-library-core] & [./lib/template-kmp-library-dsl]).
-They both contain some sample code and tests that make use of local `/test` module with testing utilities.
+They both contain some sample code and tests that make use of local [./test] module with testing utilities.

 ### Kotlin Targets

-The template comes packed with all kotlin targets preconfigured, however if you want to remove some of them or tweak the config, you only need to make changes as needed in `/buildSrc/src/main/kotlin/convention.library.gradle.kts`.
+The template comes packed with all kotlin targets preconfigured, however if you want to remove some of them or tweak the config, you only need to make changes as needed in [./buildSrc/src/main/kotlin/plugin.library-mpp.gradle.kts].
 Removing targets from this file will not break any publications as they're configured on top of pre-registered targets.

 ### GitHub Actions

 The template also comes with GH actions to check builds on PRs and publish artefacts when creating a GH release.
 By default, it'll publish to GH packages and Maven Central.
-However to fully unlock Maven Central publishing, you'll need to add these secrets to your GH repository.
-If you want to quickly disable Maven Central publishing, you can toggle it at `.github/workflows/release.yml#L80`
+However, to fully unlock Maven Central publishing, you'll need to add these secrets to your GH repository.
+If you want to quickly disable Maven Central publishing, you can toggle it at [./.github/workflows/release.yml#L80]`

 * `SIGNING_KEY` - GPG signing key
 * `SIGNING_KEY_ID` - GPG signing key ID